‘Doll Squad’ And 60’s Starlet, Francine York Has Passed On, Aged 80 [Video]

 Francine also had guest starring roles in TV series like Slattery’s People, Hawaiian Eye, Death Valley Days, Ironside, Mission Impossible, Matlock, Kojak, American Style, Love, The King of Queens, Perry Mason, Lois and Clark, Beverly Hills 90210, Police Story and Route 66.
 She also starred as a blackmailer and ex-prostitute in Days of Our Lives.
 York had no problem acting bit part roles.
 In an interview, she queried, “Why can’t I play the girl next door?”

 York, a popular gourmet cook and fitness and nutrition expert played hostess and chef at top-drawer parties in Hollywood.
 She has appeared on many culinary shows and developed recipes and fitness programs which have featured in national health magazines.
-She never married, her partner of 10 years, director, Vincent Sherman who died in 2006.
+She never married.
+Her partner of 10 years, director Vincent Sherman, died in 2006.
 She is survived by her nieces, a nephew, grandnieces and a grandnephew.

 Heartbroken… The lovely #FrancineYork passed away this morning- so horrible ???? @Traceybregman pic.twitter.com/2yIkXalqr2